RamiAil/selenium-ide-edited-lite/README.md

 You can install them as add-ons after installing the Selenium IDE.

-Note: I had a strange error ('sh': Command failed with status (127): [sh .git-fixfiles...]
-(RuntimeError)) while compiling inside the git directory, if you encounter the same error, try copying all the files inside the git directory to a new directory and try to compile there.
+Note: When compiling the source code inside the git directory, I had a strange error ('sh': Command failed with status (127): [sh .git-fixfiles...]
+(RuntimeError)).
+if you encounter the same error, try copying all the files inside the git directory to a new directory and try to compile them there.

-For Information about working with the edited Selenium IDE, please read the HOWTO.txt file.
+For information about working with the edited Selenium IDE, please read the HOWTO.txt file.
-For Information about changes done to the code, please read the Code Changes.txt file.
+For information about changes done to the code, please read the Code Changes.txt file.